wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/9-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the updated table visual with Michael Blythe's updated sales.](../media/lab-2-6-ss.png)](../media/lab-2-6-ss.png#lightbox)

-1. Notice also, that the sales for each salesperson---if added---would exceed the total.
+1. Notice also, that the sales for each salesperson — if added — would exceed the total.

 	> *This observation is a many-to-many relationships, due to the double, triple, etc. counting of regional sales results.
 Consider Brian Welcker, the second salesperson listed.
 His sales amount equals the total sales amount.
 It's the correct result simply due to the fact the he's the Director of Sales; his sales are measured by the sales of all regions.*